Code-Institute-Submissions/milestone4-the-woodworks/README.md

 - I want to checkout my purchases and pay for them
 - I want to vote for the next product to be developed.

+### Model design

+The products will be several types of furniture, in the database design the model will have the following fields:

+- Name (string)
+- Description (string)
+- Price (integer)
+- Construction time (integer representing weeks)
+- Image (file)